-Because of the need to ensure compliance with a number of complex but strict conditions, it is essential to take competent professional advice when setting up or administering a trust for someone with a disability, for example from a:
+Because of the need to comply with a number of complex but strict conditions, competent professional advice is essential when setting up or administering a trust for someone with a disability.
+Such advice might be taken from a:

 - trust and estate practitioner – you can find a practitioner on the Society of Trust and Estate Practitioners website.

 - solicitor – you can find a solicitor on the websites of the Law Society, the Law Society of Scotland or the Law Society of Northern Ireland.

-- Such a person should also be able to advise upon the impacts of a trust on any benefits the disabled beneficiary is in receipt of.
-In general this will depend on the type of trust (money in a discretionary trust is usually not counted) and the type of benefits (please note that not all disability benefits are means tested).
+- Such a person should also be able to advise upon the impacts of a trust on the disabled beneficiary's benefits entitlement.
+In general, this will depend on the type of trust (money in a discretionary trust is usually not counted) and the type of benefits (please note that not all disability benefits are mean-tested).

-The information that follows is intended purely as a brief outline of the tax rules and not in any way as a specialist text.
-For a specialist text, we can suggest Trust Taxation and Estate Planning, 4th Edition, by Emma Chamberlain and Chris Whitehouse, published by Sweet & Maxwell.
+The information that follows is intended purely as a brief outline of the tax rules and not in any way as a specialist text or as a substitute for proper professional advice.
+It is also restricted to trusts and beneficiaries resident in the UK.

 What are trusts (in general)?